Behaviour and Safeguarding

 Schools will seek advice from Social Care when they have reasonable cause to suspect a child may be suffering or likely to suffer significant harm.
 Occasionally, concerns are passed on which are later shown to be unfounded.
 Parents/carers will appreciate that the member of staff in the school with responsibility for child protection (known as the Designated Safeguarding Lead or Designated Person) was carrying out their responsibilities in accordance with the law and acting in the best interests of all children.

 Under Section 3 (5) of the Children Act 1989, any person who has care of a child “may….do what is reasonable in all the circumstances of the case for the purpose of safeguarding or promoting the child’s welfare”.
 This means that on rare occasions, a school may need to “hold” a child in school whilst Social Care and the Police investigate any concerns further.

-Internet safety is the term used for keeping children safe when using technology, such as the internet and mobile phones.
-This page is designed to give you an understanding of safety in school and give advice on how you can help keep your child safe, when using the internet, at home.
-Below is the the Internet Code of Conduct we use in school and some useful links with more information for parents.
+Internet safety is the term used for keeping children safe when using technology, such as the Internet and mobile phones.
+This page is designed to give you an understanding of safety in school and give advice on how you can help keep your child safe, when using the Internet, at home.
+Below is the Internet Code of Conduct we use in school and some useful links with more information for parents.

 The school's Internet Code of Conduct

 Children can contact ChildLine about anything - no problem is too big or too small.
 If you’re feeling worried, scared, stressed or just want to talk to someone you can contact ChildLine.
 Childline offers information and support whenever you need them.
 For more information, visit our Internet page to view more recent work happening in school.